-For both travelers making their way to the Big Apple and the Manhattanites who stick around for the long Thanksgiving weekend, you're in for a treat.
-During these brisk four or five days at the end of November, New York City takes on an almost magical life of its own around Thanksgiving: The streets are empty (and so are the best bars and restaurants) and glimmering under the holiday lights and decorations.
+Whether you're a tourist making your way to the Big Apple for the long Thanksgiving weekend, or you're a Manhattanite who's planning to stay close to home over the holiday, you're in for a treat.
+During these brisk four or five days at the end of November, New York City takes on a whole new look and feel as the holiday season reinvigorates the streets with glittering lights, festive decorations, and a cozy ambiance.
 And, if you're lucky, you might even get treated to the first dusting of snow.

 But before you venture into Midtown and get stuck in the parade-generated traffic for hours on end, consider a few activities that we hand-picked: From stellar dinner experiences to breathtaking performances, these are hands-down the 15 best things to do in New York over Thanksgiving.